kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

     attributes: the `model`, the `instance`, the `field`, and the `action`, depending on the context of what user is accessing.
-When ``DEBUG=False`` in ``settings.py``, if user's modification action raises ``PermissionDenied`` and user has no ``read`` permission on the context, the server responds with a ``404 Not Found`` instead.
+When ``DEBUG=False`` in ``settings.py``, if user's modification action raises ``PermissionDenied`` and user has no ``read`` permission to the context, the server responds with a ``404 Not Found`` instead.
 This is for hiding the existence of an object whenever possible.